3343/edge_usr/docs/chapters/setup/seismic/sources.rst

 This collection is completely decoupled from EDGE's fused simulation approach.
 Thus, each of the fused simulations can have an arbitrary source description.

-If a point source is outside of the modeling domain, it will be adjusted to the closest point of the mesh boundary.
+If a point source is outside of the modeling domain, it will be mapped to the closest point of the mesh boundary.
-For example, assume that we specify a point force at the peak of a mountain for a tetrahedral mesh.
+For example, assume that we specify a point force at the peak of a mountain for a flat tetrahedral mesh.
 In our example, the peak is outside the mesh, meaning that the source would be mapped to the closest-by point of the respective surface triangle.

 HDF5 Input